Ancient Mathematics: Triangles in Egypt

 A Modern Perspective

-ematicians started to make sense of concepts we are so familiar with today.
-We sometimes take for granted our understanding of triangles, but it was once part of groundbreaking discoveries.
+started to make sense of concepts we are so familiar with today.
+We sometimes take for granted our understanding of triangles

-, you might notice that the ways you learn about geometry in school are both similar to and totally different from how ancient Egyptians
+As you continue your study of math, you might notice that the ways you learn about geometry in school are both similar to and totally different from how ancient Egyptians

 kept track of their work.
 But when we look at the history of mathematics as a whole, we can see the beautiful ways that different people came to understand the same ideas.
 It truly is all connected into our united human experience!

-s .
-In the future we'll learn about the differences between ancient analysis methods and modern proof strategies that use newer concepts like irrational numbers and integrals.
-In the meantime, keep an eye out for evidence of ancient wisdom coming through in our everyday life--you might just find that mathematical intuition isn’t so mysterious after all!
+.
+In the meantime, keep an eye out for evidence of ancient wisdom coming through in our everyday life--you might just find that mathematical intuition

 Images courtesy of Wikimedia Commons